-A common sense approach to diet should be taken, that is, a mixed balanced diet with contributions from all food groups, but without any excesses (6).
+A common sense approach to diet should be taken, that is, a mixed balanced diet with contributions from all food groups, but without any excesses (3,8,9).

-Fruits, vegetables and fibres: fruit and vegetable intake should be encouraged because of the beneficial effects of fibre (7).
+Fruits, vegetables and fibres: fruit and vegetable intake should be encouraged because of the beneficial effects of fibre, although the role of the later in preventing stone recurrences is debatable (10-12).
 The alkaline content of a vegetarian diet also increases urinary pH.

-Oxalate: excessive intake of oxalate-rich products should be limited or avoided to prevent high oxalate load (3), particularly in patients who have high oxalate excretion.
+Oxalate: excessive intake of oxalate-rich products should be limited or avoided to prevent high oxalate load (4), particularly in patients who have high oxalate excretion.

-Vitamin C: although vitamin C is a precursor of oxalate, its role as a risk factor in calcium oxalate stone formation remains controversial (8-10).
+Vitamin C: although vitamin C is a precursor of oxalate, its role as a risk factor in calcium oxalate stone formation remains controversial (13).
 However, it seems wise to advise calcium oxalate stone formers to avoid excessive intake.

-Animal protein should not be taken in excess (11,12) and limited to 0.8-1.0 g/kg body weight.
+Animal protein: should not be taken in excess (14,15) and limited to 0.8-1.0 g/kg body weight.
 Excessive consumption of animal protein has several effects that favour stone formation, including hypocitraturia, low urine pH, hyperoxaluria and hyperuricosuria.

-Calcium intake should not be restricted unless there are strong reasons because of the inverse relationship between dietary calcium and stone formation (13).
-The daily requirement for calcium is 1000 to 1200 mg/day (14).
-Calcium supplements are not recommended except in enteric hyperoxaluria, when additional calcium should be taken with meals to bind intestinal oxalate (12,15-17).
+Calcium intake: should not be restricted unless there are strong reasons because of the inverse relationship between dietary calcium and stone formation (11,16).
+The daily requirement for calcium is 1000 to 1200 mg (17).
+Calcium supplements are not recommended except in enteric hyperoxaluria, when additional calcium should be taken with meals to bind intestinal oxalate (3,15,18).

-Sodium: the daily sodium (NaCl) intake should not exceed 3-5 g.
+Sodium: the daily sodium (NaCl) intake should not exceed 3-5 g (17).
 High intake adversely affects urine composition: